ruslanbd/geekvape-t200MOD/README.md

 Extrenal 32mb flash chip (GD25Q256E) dump: outspi.bin

+Couldn't find a way to dump the flash without unsoldering, but hopefully I will find a way to do so soon.

 Full documentation on the N32G455 chip is in respective folders.
 Obtained from ftp://download.nationstech.com/, with anonymous login (anonynous:anonymous).
 Use the default linux command line ftp, all other ftp browsers I used couldn't connect for some reason.

 This is a very raw and work-in-progress repo.
 Use at your own risk.
 I may be accessible through issues, but I might not be able to help you.